hsehestedt/WIM-Tools/README.md

 WIM Tools.exe - Technically, this is the file needed.
 WIM Tools.bas - The source code.
 This is a plain text file and can be compiled with the QB64 compiler which can be found at www.qb64.org.
-WIM Tools User Guide.pdf - While help does exist within the program, this user guide may be a handy reference to familiarize you with the program.
+WIM Tools User Guide.pdf - This file no longer exists.
+Everything needed is now in the online help.
+An icon file is included should you wish to compile the program yourself using the QB64 compiler.

 WIM_Tools.zip - Contains all the above files in a single archive.